fairouzK/Container-NFT/README.md

 # Container-NFT

-This repo is part of my thesis and contains 3 smart contracts: Shipment Manager, ContainerNFT and AuctionNFT.
+This repo is part of my thesis and contains 3 smart contracts: Shipment Manager, ContainerNFT and AuctionNFT. </br>
-Published paper can be accessed in IEEE website at <a href="https://ieeexplore.ieee.org/document/9964143" target="_blank"> here </a>
+Published paper can be accessed on IEEE website <a href="https://ieeexplore.ieee.org/document/9964143" target="_blank"> here </a>

 #### Thesis Part-II